 Once the meeting ID has been established, along with the organizer, and things still are unexplained or unexpected, this is the point where involving Google Support and reporting the issue directly to Google would be recommended.
 The previous information such as the meeting ID, Organizer, organizer’s organizational unit, and meet creation setting for that user will help Google Support determine if the issue is something that needs to be addressed by the engineering team.

 So from the original list of “what about” questions from the initial setup, many have gotten answers.
-But rather than it being a setting within the Admin Console or something which is configured by the IT department, it falls on the end users, the teachers, and school administrators, to use the tool properly.
+But rather than it being a setting within the Admin console or something which is configured by the IT department, it falls on the end users, the teachers, and school administrators, to use the tool properly.

 If a meeting room was created using a nickname, there shouldn’t be a concern about someone rejoining the room from last week’s class.
 The Meet quality tool (and to a lesser extent the Meet audit log) contains a plethora of data about who has been using meet, both in meetings within and without the organization.
-Attendance tracking is something that has been announced and is coming to domains with Enterprise for Education subscriptions that have applied licenses to their teachers.
-And so long as the users are signed into Google and the meeting was created within a managed domain, Users should be able to join any non-expired meeting room.
+Attendance tracking is something that has been announced and is coming to domains with Google Workspace for Education Plus subscriptions that have applied licenses to their teachers.
+And so long as the users are signed into Google and the meeting was created within a managed domain, users should be able to join any non-expired meeting room.

-The big unanswered question is “What is coming next?”
+The big unanswered question is “what is coming next?”

 Google and the Meet team have been working frantically to address concerns around privacy and digital while trying to keep backward compatibility for business users where Meet has been “working as expected.”
 Feedback from schools has been overwhelmingly directed in the need for more visibility and control.
-There are some exciting features coming to all Education levels around teacher level control of a Meeting room, and it is the hope of everyone here at Amplified IT as well as the schools which we work with that these additional controls fill in the gaps which have been missing while using Google Meet in the Remote Classroom.
+There are some exciting features coming to all Education levels around teacher level control of a Meeting room, and it is the hope of everyone here at Amplified IT as well as the schools which we work with that these additional controls fill in the gaps which have been missing while using Google Meet in the remote Classroom.
 If you are looking for answers, we suggest joining the North American Google Technical Collaborative as this is where it really shines.
-Members rely on us to filter important and up to date G Suite information and members continue to collaborate and lean on each other as we all work on rolling out new features and capabilities to our respective districts.
+Members rely on us to filter important and up to date Google Workspace information and members continue to collaborate and lean on each other as we all work on rolling out new features and capabilities to our respective districts.

 Technical Support Analyst